sandraliz/Code-Art/README.md

 # Code-Art
-Diwali design for Code Art
+Diwali design for Code Art using HTML and CSS